 “It’s safe to participate in the census.
 It truly is just a number count.
 It’s only about 10 questions long so there’s not a lot of information that will be gathered..we’re also going to be doing ads on the radio and through media just to try and get the word out to tell people that this is something that’s safe,” said Burke.

-On April 1, 2020, every household will receive an invitation to participate in the 2020 Census.
+On April 1, 2020, every household should have received an invitation to participate in the 2020 Census.
 Each house hold can respond by phone, mail or online.

 Under law, the Census Bureau is required to keep each response confidential.
 Results from a census are reported in statistical format only.